SCLW/Fundamentals_of_Sound/README.md

 Academic/Administrative holidays: 10/3, 11/1, 12/25, 26/12, 1/1, 1/6,<br>

 # Certificate guidelines

+The table below provides an overview of the certificates outlined in the examination regulations of the Hochschule für Gestaltung.
+However, the specific certificates available for any given course, seminar, lecture, or workshop depend on the course structure and may vary.
+Details regarding the certificates applicable to a specific course can be found in the course catalog or should be clarified directly with the course instructor in advance.

 ||Anwesenheit <br> Attendance |Künstl.
 Arbeit <br> Artistic Work |Klausur <br> Test|Mündliche Prüfung <br> Oral Examination| Referat <br> mit Folien <br> Presentation <br> with slides |Studien-<br>arbeit <br> Course assignment|Hausarbeit <br> Term paper|Protokoll<br> Essay|Arbeits-<br>dokumentation<br>Documentation<br> of Work |
 |--                                                            |--|-- |-- |-- |-- |-- |-- |-- |-- |